squireChuck/voz-da-gente/README.md

 11. Google Cloud Vision - a little tricky setting up the auth and digesting/hitting the api...
 But infinitely easier than a home-grown text-from-image solution!!!!

 12. Nice to have the client and server code separated into their own folders.
+Received an "Error: Forbidden" from Express' res.sendFile() - discovered it's necessary to require('path') and use path.resolve when navigating with relative paths (e.g. '../../client/src').
+The '../' could be used maliciously if it came in from user - this tells Express to resolve the path.